-We carried out an announced inspection to Superdrug Nurse Clinic (Silverburn) on Friday 5 May 2023.
+We carried out an announced inspection to Superdrug Nurse Clinic (Forge SC) on Tuesday 9 May 2023.
 We spoke with the manager and the regional nurse manager during the inspection.
-We received feedback from one patient through an online survey we had asked the service to issue for us before the inspection.
+We did not receive any feedback from patients to an online survey we had asked the service to issue for us before the inspection.
 This was our first inspection to this service.